tina00717/Gitlearn/readme.txt

-git is an version control system.
+git is a distributed control system. git is free software.